Kristina01111000/Drws_site/README.md

 - readded the redirect : score: 66 ok, but not good
 - look for a redirect plugin?  -> looks like peepso redirect is the best for a peepso site
 - can manually (in peepso) direct members to a page after login, would this be better combined with the different promo page?
+- confirmation on what side of page widgets are on, add other widgets? they slow if down a little

 To do:
 - manually size images, change img file types?